 Through our Impact Program, we work with Canadian charities in the local communities in which TMX Group operates.
 A committee of TMX Group employees leads our charitable giving program by reviewing charitable requests, allocating funds, and organizing individual and team volunteering activities.
 Every year, our employees have the opportunity to vote for a charitable cause that they believe TMX Group should support and that aligns with our values.
-In 2020, we donated \$500,000 to 34 children's health charities through this program across Canada.
+In 2021, we made contributions to charities and organizations across Canada that fit under our theme of Community & Social Welfare.